fpopic/wt-interview-challenge/README.md

 #### 3. Visualizations (Bonus)

-I didn't have enough the time to finish it, but the first pick would be:
+I didn't have enough time to finish it, but the first pick would be:
 1. python + matplotlib in jupyter notebook
 2. https://stackoverflow.com/questions/4090383/plotting-unix-timestamps-in-matplotlib